Skip to main content

 • Wait: Pauses the workflow, changing the execution status to On hold for the defined duration.

-• Nested Workflow: Embeds a specified workflow as a subroutine.
+• Workflow: Embeds a specified workflow as a subroutine.

-• Parallel Executions: Simultaneously executes multiple branches.
+You can run multiple Steps in parallel.
 To create parallel branches, drag a step onto the one you wish to run in parallel.

-It is recommended you rename operators with descriptive names for clarity.
+It is recommended that you rename operators with descriptive names for clarity.

 Disable Operators